Engineering SDLC v1.0

 If NO (Governance Not Needed):

-- Implement and test, then ship to testnet and mainnet following our rollout procedures.
-You may still need an FMA - see that section for the criteria.
+• Implement and test, then ship to testnet and mainnet following our rollout procedures.
+You still need to execute risk modelling normally.

 The detailed criteria for what does/does not require governance is described below.